ealush/vest/website/docs/writing_your_suite/optional_fields.md

 ---
 sidebar_position: 4
 title: Optional fields
-description: By default, all the tests inside Vest are required in order for the suite to be considered as "valid".
-Learn how to specify optional fields.
+description: Learn how to specify optional fields in Vest, a library for writing validation tests in JavaScript.
+By default, all tests in a Vest suite are required, but sometimes you may want to skip certain tests.
+The `optional` function allows you to mark fields as optional, so that they are not accounted for in the suite's validity.
+Learn how to use the `optional` function, define custom optional rules, and the difference between `optional` and `warn`.
+keywords:
+  [
+    optional fields,
-keywords: [optional fields, required fields, unfilled]
+    required fields,
+    unfilled,
+    validation tests,
+    JavaScript,
+    Vest library,
+    custom optional rules,
+    warning tests,
+  ]
 ---

-# optional fields
+# Optional Fields

-By default, all the tests inside Vest are required in order for the suite to be considered as "valid".
-Sometimes your app's logic may allow tests not to be filled out, and you want them not to be accounted for in the suites validity.
+By default, all tests inside Vest are required for the suite to be considered "valid".
+However, there may be situations in which some tests can be skipped, such as when dealing with optional fields in your application's logic.
+In such cases, Vest provides the `optional` function, which allows you to mark fields as optional, so that they are not accounted for in the suite's validity.

-For cases like this, Vest provides the `optional` function which allows you to mark a field, or multiple fields as optional.
 Vest's definition of "optional" is that the field did not have any test runs in the lifetime of the suite.

-If your app requires custom logic, please see the advanced section below.
+If your app requires custom logic, you can define your custom rules for omission.

-## Basic Usage - allowing tests not to run
+## Basic Usage - Allowing Tests Not to Run

-`optional` can take a field name as its argument or an array of field names.
+The `optional` function can take a field name as its argument or an array of field names.
+For example, the following code specifies that `pet_color` and `pet_age` fields are optional:

 ```js
 import { create, optional, only, test, enforce } from 'vest';